Is the present day religious teaching adequate for human spirits?

-Instead of the simplicity of the Mosaic teaching that showed exactly what human beings needed to do to aspire to the spirituality which was pleasing to God, there arose books upon books of interpretations of these simple Laws which confused the common man because they could no longer understand the laws.
+Instead of the simplicity of the Mosaic teaching that showed exactly what human beings needed to do to aspire to the spirituality that was pleasing to God, there arose books upon books of interpretations of these simple Laws which confused the common man because they could no longer understand the laws.

 The consequence of this was that a class of interpreters of the laws as represented historically as Pharisees, Sadducees and Scribes was created.
 These and the priestly class then came to make themselves indispensable as interpeters of the laws of Moses and in fact as the only ones capable of interpreting these laws.
 They were therefore widely acknowledged by the general populace as the only ones capable of interpreting the laws.

 With this acknowledgement came both religious and earthly power.
 They exerted this earthly power through their religious influence.
-They were then free to add whatever they wanted to the Mosaic laws and they could tell the gullible people that they were acting as representatives of God without anyone able to question this since they were now the acknowledged leaders of the religion and as such acted as mediums to God.
+They were then free to add whatever they wanted to the Mosaic laws and they could tell the gullible people that they were acting as representatives of God without anyone able to question this since they were now the acknowledged leaders of the religion and as such apparently acted as mediums to God.

 All this opened the floodgates to all kinds of evil.
-Conceit, arrogance and vanity flourished amongst the priestly class since they thought that they could now act with inpunity and that God Himself sanctioned every single one of their actions.
+Conceit, arrogance and vanity flourished amongst the priestly class since they thought that they could now act with impunity and that God Himself sanctioned every single one of their actions.
 And why not?
-Afterall they were God's representatives.
+Afterall they were God’s representatives they thought.
 They could do no wrong.
 Yoke upon yoke of suffering were imposed on the children of Isreal.
 The ultimate aim of the priests which had always been earthly influence, wealth and expansion had been realised.
-They could tax the people as they wished, afterall it was God's Will.
-"If the people could just observe the Sabbath, then the Messiah would appear immediately" was the constant refrain.
-"If only the people could sacrifice more" were the words that rang through Isreal in those days.
+They could tax the people as they wished, afterall it was God’s Will.
+“If the people could just observe the Sabbath, then the Messiah would appear immediately” was the constant refrain.
+“If only the people could sacrifice more” were the words that rang through Isreal in those days.